A lot of people often ask questions like, is growing Cabbage in a container possible if you don’t have a backyard garden?

 - Seaweed Emulsion Fertilizer

-It is ideal to mix organic matters in the soil you plant the Cabbage this will help the Cabbage to grow and survive at a much higher rate.
+It is ideal to mix organic matter with the soil in which you plant the cabbage; this will help the cabbage grow and survive at a much higher rate.

 Why?

-If you are using liquid fertilizers, apply them once per month in the Cabbage container plant.
+If you are using liquid fertilizers, apply them once per month to the cabbage container plant.

-Also, If you are using soil fertilizers, you can sprinkle them around the Cabbage plant at least 2 times per month.
+Also, if you are using soil fertilizers, you can sprinkle them around the cabbage plant at least twice per month.

 Container Cabbage Growth Quality

-If you notice that your Cabbage or Cabbages looks poor in growth, there are two things you need to check to fix that issue.
+If you notice that your garbage or cabbage looks poor in growth, there are two things you need to check to fix that issue.

 Nutrition Level:

-These are the two major things to check if your Cabbage growth is poor.
+These are the two major things to check if your garbage growth is poor.

 Soil pH:

-There are serval different types of insects that love to feed on Cabbage leaves.
-To name a few are Aphids, Cabbage Looper, and Slugs.
+There are several different types of insects that love to feed on cabbage leaves.
+To name a few, there are aphids, cabage loopers, and slugs.

 How to Remove Cabbage insects